Viola reichenbachiana

 Viola reichenbachiana, also known as the early dog-violet, pale wood violet, slender wood violet, hedge violet, or wood dog violet, is a species of flowering plant in the Viola genus.
 This species hybridises with Viola riviniana, the common dog-violet, to produce Viola × bavarica.
-The plant is named after the 19th century botanist Ludwig Reichenbach.
+The plant is named after the 19th-century botanist Ludwig Reichenbach.
 It is a rhizomatous herbaceous perennial that is widely known for its purple petals, and it typically resides along road banks or among other rich vegetation, as other wild pansies do.
 The name dog violet refers to its lack of scent, making it supposedly only fit for dogs.

 Description

 Viola reichenbachiana grows to 5-15 cm in height and 10-50 cm in spread.
 The leaf orientation is simple and grows alternately.
 The plant has wide, heart-shaped blades with rounded, tooth-like ridges.
 The leaves may be hairless or very slightly textured, and their tips may be pointed or hooked.
 Its upper leaves tend to be smaller and darker in color.
 Its leaf typically has 4 or 5 veins on either side of a main vein called the midrib.

 The flower of Viola reichenbachiana is bisexual, containing both male and female reproductive structures.
 It has 3 or 5 narrow, non-overlapping petals that are a signature dull purple.
 The flower typically has 5 small, pointed sepals, 5 stamens, and 1 carpel.
-These flowers can range from 1.5 to 2cm across.
+These flowers can range from 1.5 to 2 cm across.
 They can be recognized by their star-like appearance due to the separated petals or their deep violet-blue spurs.
 Pollination can occur via insects, self-pollination, or cross-pollination.

 Its seeds have rather thick cotyledons to nourish the embryo, and the fruits that develop around them usually have 3 lobes.
 The roots have many root hairs for absorption and grow rhizomatously, meaning they propagate through above-ground runners known as stolons.